Tushar-ba/RWA-whitelable-admin/README.md

-# Vaulted Assets Admin Final
+# Solulab Assets Admin

 ## Overview
-Vaulted Assets Admin Final is a fullstack web application for managing a precious metals trading platform.
+Solulab Assets Admin is a fullstack web application for managing a precious metals trading platform.
 It enables administrators to oversee token operations for gold and silver, manage user accounts, process purchase and redemption requests, and maintain platform security through role-based access control.
 This application serves as the administrative backbone for a tokenized precious metals marketplace where users can buy and redeem physical gold and silver backed by actual inventory.

 ## User Preferences
 Preferred communication style: Simple, everyday language.